 What to do if you need to move because of domestic violence

 Contact Consumer and Business Services (CBS) tenancy advisory service on telephone 131 882.

-If you are a tenant or a co-tenant in private rental, community or public housing then you can apply to the South Australian Civil and Administrative Tribunal (SACAT) for an order to:
+If you're a tenant or a co-tenant in private rental, community or public housing then you can apply to SACAT for an order to:

 - terminate the tenancy